Helicopter ride around Oahu

 * In collaboration with the Holiday Inn Resort Waikiki Beachcomber, all thoughts and opinions were my own.

-It was an early morning wake up call from the friendly phone service at the Holiday Inn Resort Waikiki Beachcomber, oh yes I did ask for that 6am wake up call.
+It was an early morning wake up call from the friendly phone service at the Holiday Inn Resort Waikiki Beachcomber on the gorgeous Waikiki Beach.
+Oh yes, I did ask for that 6am wake up call.
 What am I doing again so early in the morning, I asked myself in a half daze – oh yeah, I’m booked for a morning helicopter tour around the entire island of Oahu.
 I quickly sprang out of bed, excited about the morning flight that I would be taking very soon.
 In my opinion, I think one of the best ways to see Hawaii is definitely from above on a helicopter around the island.
 The tour with Novictor Helicopter takes you all around the coastline, through the Pali (mountain areas) and many stunning landscapes around Oahu.
 It’s a fun and thrilling ride that everyone needs to experience when you visit Oahu and see how spectacular and colorful the island looks from far above.

 A morning helicopter ride around Oahu